Jobs and Careers

 Peacemaking is a way of skillfully addressing violence and building peace.
 In this way, peacemaking is more than a type of work—it is how you approach your life and work.
 Learning how to be a peacemaker can make you more effective at your job, as well as a better partner, neighbor, and community member.

+If you are interested in gaining any of these skills, consider pursuing a Peace Studies major or minor, or taking Peace Studies courses.
 All of these skills are highly transferable and desired in applicants for a wide variety of positions.

 In his April 18, 1959 "Address at the Youth March for Integrated Schools," Dr. Martin Luther King, Jr. called on youth to pursue peacemaking careers: